top of page

 The RICS Home Survey - Level 3

 Choose this report if dealing with a large, older or run-down property, a building that is unusual or altered, or if you're planning major works.
-It costs more than the other RICS reports because it gives detailed information about the structure and fabric of the property.
+It costs more than other RICS reports because it provides detailed information about the property's structure and fabric.
 This service includes:

-Concealed areas normally opened or used by the occupiers are inspected if it is safe to do so (typical examples include roof spaces, basements and cellars)
+• Concealed areas usually opened or used by the occupiers are inspected if it is safe to do so (typical examples include roof spaces, basements and cellars)

 The report objectively describes the form of construction and materials used for different parts of the property.
-It describes the condition and provides an assessment of the relative importance of the defects/problems.
+It describes the condition and assesses the relative importance of the defects or problems.
 Additionally, it should:

-make general recommendations in respect of the priority and likely timescale for necessary work.
+• Make general recommendations regarding the priority and likely timescale for necessary work.

-The surveyor may also be able to provide an estimate of costs for identified repairs if agreed with you in advance.
+The surveyor may also be able to provide an estimate of costs for identified repairs if we have agreed in advance.

 Please see our Level 3 Survey page for a detailed description of the survey.